Skip to main content

 Configure telemetry on a function

-Once youโve added the instrumentation, use Vercelโsexperimental_telemetry option on any AI SDK function call to emit OTel spans:
+After you’ve added the instrumentation, use Vercel’s experimental_telemetry option on any AI SDK function call to emit OTel spans:

 route.ts

-generateText calls with telemetry enabled produce OTel spans that are exported to Weave.
+All generateText calls with telemetry enabled produce OTel spans that are exported to Weave.
+Your Next.js app is now configured to send Vercel AI SDK traces to Weave.

 Configure OTel tracing for Node.js

-For standalone Node.js applications (without Next.js), configure the tracer provider at the top of your entry file before any AI SDK calls.
-After meeting the prerequisites, you can run this example and generate spans without any additional configuration.test-app.ts
+If you’re not using Next.js, you can configure OTel directly in a standalone Node.js application.
+For standalone Node.js applications, configure the tracer provider at the top of your entry file before any AI SDK calls so that subsequent AI SDK calls are captured.
+After meeting the prerequisites, you can run the following example and generate spans without any additional configuration.

 BatchSpanProcessor flushes spans asynchronously.
 In short-lived processes like standalone scripts, serverless functions, or CLI tools, call provider.shutdown() before the process exits to ensure all spans are sent to Weave.
-For long-running servers (like a Next.js dev server started through instrumentation.ts), this is not necessary.
+For long-running servers (like a Next.js dev server started through instrumentation.ts), this isn’t necessary.